 - Salt to taste

-- 6 cups vegetable broth low sodium, or water
+- 6 cups low-sodium vegetable broth or water

-- 1 oz feta cheese crumbled
+- 1 ounce feta cheese crumbled

-- 2 tablespoons grated parmesan cheese
+- 2 tablespoons grated Parmesan cheese

-- ¼ cup chopped parsley fresh
+- ¼ cup fresh parsley chopped

 - 2 tablespoons lemon juice

-- 2 tablespoons corn starch optional
+- 2 tablespoons cornstarch optional

 Instructions